Study human connections to natural resources at UW-Stevens Point

 and inspire people to appreciate the natural environment.
 Jobs

-include: Educators at parks, museums and nature centers.
+include: Educators at parks, museums, zoos and nature centers.

 will apply various tools and involve communities in discussions addressing